aftermath2/hydrus/README.md

 - If the local balance is lower than 1% of the channel capacity, the fee rate is set to 2,100 ppm to discourage routing thorugh the channel.
 - If the local balance is higher than 99% of the channel capacity, the fee rate is set to 0 ppm to incentivize routing thorugh the channel.
 - If the amount of satoshis forwarded out through the channel is zero, the fee rate is decreased by 10%.
-- If the ratio forwards amount out/in is below 0.5, the fee rate is decreased proportionally to half the ratio.
+- If the ratio forwards amount out/in is below 0.5, the fee rate is decreased proportionally to the ratio.
-- If the ratio forwards amount out/in is above 0.5, the fee rate is increased proportionally to half the ratio.
+- If the ratio forwards amount out/in is above 0.5, the fee rate is increased proportionally to the ratio.

 > For example, if the forwards ratio is 0.8, meaning that we are sending more payments than receiving, the fee rate will be increased by 30% (0.8 - 0.5).
 Similarly, if the forwards ratio is 0.4, the fee rate will be decreased by 0.1% (0.5 - 0.4).